jasonearly/jasonearly.github.io/experience/index.md

 **Dreamscape Design Inc.**  / *2000 - 2002*
-Designer | Created designs for web and print media, oversaw all aspects of web development from planing to launch & managed SEO for clients.
+Designer | Created designs for web and print media, oversaw all aspects of web development from planing to launch & managed SEO for clients.
 <!-- *Web development and design* -->